btholt/complete-intro-to-computer-science/lessons/big-o.md

 }
 ```

-This would be O(1) because no matter how long array is, this still takes the same amount of time to do.
+This would be O(1) because no matter how long the array is, this still takes the same amount of time to do.

 For some people, it's helpful to use a graph visualize what we're talking about here